What to Expect

 Service and Speed

-Your WildBlue service will be significantly faster than your old dial-up Internet service.
+Your WildBlue service should be reasonably fast (for much faster service, upgrade to Exede Internet).
 However, you should be aware that satellite-based Internet service has a longer latency, or delay, due to the time it takes for the signal to travel to and from the satellite.
-Your speeds may be slower during peak hours from 5 p.m. – 10 p.m. when the number of simultaneous users on the WildBlue network is greater.
-Websites that are content-heavy, especially those with a lot of graphics and streaming video, will load more slowly than simpler websites.
+Your speeds may be slower during peak hours from 5 p.m. – 11 p.m. when the number of simultaneous users on the WildBlue network is greater.
+Websites that are content-heavy, especially those with streaming video, will load more slowly than simpler websites.

 Equipment and Weather